enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/what-are-analysis-environments.md

 When it comes to coding in Python, there are several environments you can choose from.

-These environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other programs that let you write, test, and run Python code.
+These environments are shells[1], [IDE's](https://www.enki.com/glossary/general/ide), and other programs that let you write, test, and run Python code.

-The most basic environment you can write Python in is your OS's terminal[1].
+The most basic environment you can write Python in is your OS's terminal[2].

 To try it out, open your terminal, type in the word `python` and press Enter.